 - equilibrium problems and game theoretical approaches.

-Research of the group and their guests is regularly presented in the » Research Seminar.
+The group and their guests regularly present their work in the » research seminars.

 |March 2023: The semi-annual meeting for TRR154 members took place in Berlin.
 The meeting was jointly organized with the FAU Erlangen-Nuremberg, with support from the Humboldt University Berlin.|